 January 21, 1983, the final EQ rule was published in the Federal Register (FR) (Volume 48, No.15, Pages 2729 thru 2734) and became effective February 22, 1983.

+During the mid-1980’s the NRC staff, with support from a contractor (Franklin Research), evaluated each nuclear power plant’s compliance with the EQ rule (50.49) which resulted in a technical evaluation report (TER) and a safety evaluation report (SER) being issued to each licensee.
+In many instances, the NRC staff’s findings in the SERs relied on licensees addressing deficiencies via their corrective action programs.

 ELECTRICAL EQUIPMENT COVERED BY THE EQ RULE: